Sexual Assault and Domestic Violence Continuing Education for Massachusetts Clinicians

 Rebecca Lee, MD, Researcher/Reviewer

-Dr. Lee is a physician at Greater Lawrence Family Health Center.
-She finds the City of Lawrence extraordinarily committed to social justice and community empowerment.
+Dr. Lee is a family medicine physician at Massachusetts General Hospital dedicated to providing comprehensive primary care to patients of all ages with a focus on preventive medicine and health promotion.
 Her passions within medicine include homeless health, addiction medicine, family planning and global medicine.

-She co-founded the Student Coalition on Addiction, an organization focused on improving education on addiction in the health professions, advocating for better services & treatment availability at the city and state level, and promoting student involvement in community activism.
+She co-founded the Student Coalition on Addiction, an organization focused on improving education on addiction in the health professions, advocating for better services and treatment availability at the city and state level, and promoting student involvement in community activism.
 Upon earning her medical degree, Dr. Lee received the Tufts University Presidential Award for Civic Life.
+She completed her residency at the Greater Lawrence Family Health Center.

 Accreditation Statement

-The Massachusetts Medical Society is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+The Massachusetts Medical Society is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 AMA Credit Designation Statement

-The Massachusetts Medical Society designates this internet enduring material for a maximum of 3.00 AMA PRA Category 1 Credits™.
+The Massachusetts Medical Society designates this enduring material for a maximum of 3.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This activity meets the criteria for the Massachusetts Board of Registration in Medicine for risk management study.

-MOC Approval Statement
+ABMS MOC Approval Statement

-Through the American Board of Medical Specialties ("ABMS") ongoing commitment to increase access to practice relevant Maintenance of Certification ("MOC") Activities through the ABMS Continuing Certification Directory , this activity has met the requirements as an MOC Part II CME Activity (apply toward general CME requirement) for the following ABMS Member Boards:
+Through the American Board of Medical Specialties ("ABMS") ongoing commitment to increase access to practice relevant Maintenance of Certification ("MOC") Activities through the ABMS Continuing Certification Directory, this activity has met the requirements as an MOC Part II CME Activity (apply toward general CME requirement) for the following ABMS Member Boards:

 Allergy and Immunology